 • Technical Tests

-• Site Selection: The location must offer easy access to key raw materials such as silica sand, soda ash, limestone, alumina, cullet (recycled glass), and various additives to modify properties like color and strength.
+• Site Selection: The location must offer easy access to key raw materials such as core ingredients, including silica sand and soda ash.
 Proximity to target markets will help minimize distribution costs.
 The site must have robust infrastructure, including reliable transportation, utilities, and waste management systems.
 Compliance with local zoning laws and environmental regulations must also be ensured.

 • Plant Layout Optimization: The layout should be optimized to enhance workflow efficiency, safety, and minimize material handling.
 Separate areas for raw material storage, production, quality control, and finished goods storage must be designated.
 Space for future expansion should be incorporated to accommodate business growth.

 • Equipment Selection: High-quality, corrosion-resistant machinery tailored for glass bottle production must be selected.
-Essential equipment includes furnaces, forming machines, annealing lehrs, inspection machines, and automated packaging systems.
+Essential equipment includes batch mixing and handling systems, glass melting furnaces, forming machines and moulds, annealing lehrs, inspection and quality control systems, and automated packaging and palletising units.
 All machinery must comply with industry standards for safety, efficiency, and reliability.

-• Raw Material Sourcing: Reliable suppliers must be secured for raw materials like silica sand, soda ash, limestone, alumina, cullet (recycled glass), and various additives to modify properties like color and strength. to ensure consistent production quality.
+• Raw Material Sourcing: Reliable suppliers must be secured for raw materials like core ingredients, including silica sand and soda ash, to ensure consistent production quality.
 Minimizing transportation costs by selecting nearby suppliers is essential.
 Sustainability and supply chain risks must be assessed, and long-term contracts should be negotiated to stabilize pricing and ensure a steady supply.

 • Safety and Environmental Compliance: Safety protocols must be implemented throughout the manufacturing process of glass bottle.
 Advanced monitoring systems should be installed to detect leaks or deviations in the process.
 Effluent treatment systems are necessary to minimize environmental impact and ensure compliance with emission standards.